marxin/cvise/README.md

 report bugs in compilers and other tools that process C/C++ or OpenCL code.

+The project also contains a simple wrapper `cvise-delta` which simulates the same behavior as original [delta](http://delta.tigris.org/) tool.

 *NOTE:* C-Vise happens to do a pretty good job reducing the size of programs in languages other than C/C++, such as JavaScript and Rust.
 If you need to reduce programs in some other language, please give it